A $\tau-$DM relation for FRB hosts?: Introduction

-Recently, \citealt{Cordes2022} (see also \citealt{Ocker20222}) proposed that the DM contribution from FRB hosts may be inferred from the measurement of the FRB scattering timescale $(\tau)$, as is the case for Milky Way pulsars \citep[e.g.,][although see \citealt{He2024} for an alternate two-population scenario]{Ramachandran1997,bhat2004,Cordes2016}.
-These authors assumed that scattering is dominated by the host galaxy (in agreement with recent findings by \citealt{Ocker2025} and \citealt{Masribas2025}) and proposed a theoretical $\tau - $DM model based on parameters designed to describe the interstellar medium (ISM) of the Milky Way from pulsar observations (i.e., their cloudlet model).
+Recently, \citealt{Cordes2022} (see also \citealt{Ocker20222}) proposed that the DM contribution from FRB hosts may be inferred from the measurement of the FRB scattering timescale $\tau$ \citep[although see][for a counterexample]{Mo2025}, as is the case for Milky Way pulsars \citep[e.g.,][but see \citealt{He2024} for an alternate two-population scenario, and \citealt{Jing2025}]{Ramachandran1997,bhat2004,Cordes2016}\footnote{An important difference between pulsars and FRBs is that the trend observed for the first is largely governed by the fact that we observe the Milky Way from the side, edge on, while FRB hosts can have different orientations.
+Thus, a relation between scattering and DM for FRBs will not necessarily match that seen in pulsars.}. \cite{Cordes2022} assumed that scattering is dominated by the host galaxy, in agreement with recent findings by \citealt{Ocker2025} and \citealt{Masribas2025}, and proposed a theoretical $\tau - $DM model based on parameters designed to describe the interstellar medium (ISM) of the Milky Way from pulsar observations (i.e., their cloudlet model).
+In this model, overdensities of ionised gas in cloudlets simultaneously add DM and increase FRB scattering, resulting in a correlation between total FRB DM and FRB scattering.
 A precise estimate of host DM would result in better constraints for the host redshift and the cosmic contribution which, in turn, would reduce the uncertainties in cosmological studies \citep[see also][for constraints on host DM from galaxy observables other than scattering]{Bernales2025,Leung2025}.

 However, no relation between scattering and dispersion measure has been observed to date for FRB hosts.
 In particular, \cite{Scott2025} have recently analyzed a sample of 35 high-time-resolution FRBs detected within the Australian Square Kilometre Array Pathfinder \citep[ASKAP;][]{Hotan2021} under the Commensal Real-time ASKAP Fast Transients \citep[CRAFT;][]{Bannister2019,Cho2020,Scott2023} survey, with 29 of these FRBs identified to a host galaxy with redshift, and they did not find any correlation between these two observables (their section 4.2.2 and Figure 5).
+A similar conclusion was found by \cite{Sand2025} when assessing the morphology of 137 CHIME \citep{Chime2024} FRBs.
 Thus, this raises the question of whether a relation between host scattering and dispersion measure actually exists, and/or if it exists but its measurement is impeded due to instrumental effects/biases.

 Motivated by the aforementioned unknowns, we investigate here the observability of such a host $\tau - $DM relation by simulating observations of FRBs and assuming there exists an intrinsic relation between the two variables.
 Because instrumental effects may be important and a lack of correlation was just reported within the CRAFT survey, we consider the ASKAP telescope for modeling the observations.
 Our main conclusions, however, do not depend on the specific choice of instrument.